-A Local Possession Authority (LPA), in accordance with Rule 3001 Local Possession Authority (LPA), may be applied over Adjacent lines to exclude Rail Traffic.
+A Local Possession Authority (LPA), in accordance with Rule 3001 Local Possession Authority (LPA), may be taken out over Adjacent lines to exclude Rail Traffic.

-3.2 Work on Track Authority
+3.2 Track Occupancy Authority

-A Work on Track Authority (WoTA), in accordance with Rule 3005 Work on Track Authority (WoTA), may be applied over Adjacent lines to exclude Rail Traffic.
+A Track Occupancy Authority (TOA), in accordance with Rule 3005 Track Occupancy Authority (TOA), may be taken out over Adjacent lines to exclude Rail Traffic.